Myths & Monsters

 Myths & Monsters is a family-friendly exhibition running at the Victoria Art Gallery in Bath, from 27th November 2021 - 27th February 2022.
 It is a continuation of the Here Be Dragons extravaganza, which broke attendance records for the Victoria Art Gallery in 2017.
 Myths & Monsters once again links the worlds of literature, art and myth with some of the very best (and worst) you could expect to meet.
 Star contributors range from Axel Scheffler to Michael Foreman, and from Cressida Cowell to Victoria Topping.
 A winter full of fright and frolics that make the fun stand up on the back of your neck, this exhibition is guest curated by John and Gill McLay, founders of Bath Children’s Literature Festival.

-As part of the wider campaign for Myths & Monsters, we led on the production of an immersive trail across Bath.
-Our target audience is mainly families and children, as well as nostalgic audiences who may remember the characters from childhood.
+As part of the wider campaign for Myths & Monsters, we led on an immersive trail across Bath.
+Our audience is mainly families and children, as well as nostalgic audiences who may remember the characters from childhood.

-The Myths & Monsters immersive trail was designed and produced by Dr Matthew Freeman and Bethany Wakefield.
+The Myths & Monsters AR trail was designed and produced by Dr Matthew Freeman and Bethany Wakefield.

-The website points people to the location of the monsters in Bath, each lurking in the following shop windows on posters: Roman Baths Book Shop, Waterstones, Topping Book Shop, and the Victoria Art Gallery.
+The website points people to the location of the monsters, each lurking on posters in shop windows: Roman Baths Book Shop, Waterstones, Topping Book Shop, and the Victoria Art Gallery.
 When people discover the below posters in shop windows, they scan a QR code with their phone to see the poster come to life.

 When scanned, the QR codes trigger the launch of the below AR video content, bringing the posters to life.

-Finally, people arrive at the Victoria Art Gallery and are met the with the below AR experience.
-Upon scanning the final QR code, an Instagram/Facebook experience pops up, revealing some of the best (and worst!) monsters and mythological beasts you could expect to meet.
-Users are able to swipe between a motley crew of characters, reading famous quotes and learning more about them, before choosing their favourite and posting selfies to social media.
+Finally, when people arrive at the Victoria Art Gallery they are met the with the below AR filter.
+Upon scanning the QR code, an Instagram/Facebook experience pops up, revealing some of the best (and worst!) monsters and mythological beasts you could expect to meet.
+Users swipe between a motley crew of characters, reading famous quotes and learning trivia, before choosing their favourite and posting selfies to social media.

 In the news...

-Learn more about our Myths & Monsters AR trail by reading The Bath Magazine's interview with Immersive Promotion Design's Dr Matthew Freeman.
-Click below to read the interview online.
+Learn more about our Myths & Monsters AR trail by reading The Bath Magazine's interview with Dr Matthew Freeman.
+Click below to read the full interview online.